PedroGrilo/Simple-Discord-Bot-in-Python/README.md

 <h2> Description: </h2>

-<span> Discord bot in python to get info of minecraft server API and show status in chat </span>
+<span> Simple discord bot in python to get info of minecraft server API and show status in chat </span>

 <h2> Installation: </h2>